-Drop them in your chosen, harsh location and place them at opposite ends of the fight for said location’s soul – make one lawful and the other lawless.
+Drop them in your chosen, harsh location and place them at opposite ends of the fight for said location’s soul – make one lawful and the other lawless, à la Kane and Abel.
 Then light the fuse, retreat a safe distance and watch the fireworks fly!

-Add in a local conspiracy involving unscrupulous businessmen taking over the town.
+Add a dash of local conspiracy; the best usually involve unscrupulous businessmen taking over the town.
 Damnation season 1 does this masterfully.

-Populate your protagonist and antagonist’s world with tertiary characters they fight for or against.
+Pepper your protagonist and antagonist’s world with tertiary characters they fight for, with or against.
 These characters you surround them with will represent the people who must choose one side or the other.
-Are your characters going to fall in line with The Man and take his money or stand up for what’s right?
+Are your characters going to fall in line with The Man and take his blood money or stand up for what’s right?

-Due to their own secret pasts, make sure these side characters each have their own personal reasons for helping or hindering our two brothers:
+Make sure these side characters each have their own personal reasons (due to their own secret backstories) for helping or hindering our two brothers:

 A cowardly farmer tows the line before finding a backbone.
 The local journalist makes every decision because he is secretly in love in the protagonist’s wife.
-The African-American love interest adores the antagonist because he’s the only person who’s ever ignored the colour of her skin.
-Give the amoral sheriff an illegitimate child he desperately wants to make amends with for being an absent father.
+The African-American love-interest adores the antagonist because he’s the only person who’s ever ignored the colour of her skin.
+Make that beautiful African-American girl the illegitimate child of the town’s amoral sheriff – a man who desperately wants to make amends with for being an absent father.
 Have the powers that be falsely imprison friends.
-Have fairweather friends betray the cause.
+Have fairweather friends betray the good fight.

-Introduce newcomers from out of town with their own secret reasons to kill the protagonist.
-Grow your conspiracy until your shadowy, powerful elite reaches all the way up to greedy merchants, dodgy politicians, ruthless bankers, paid-off media, unscrupulous lawmen and eventually, the muthafuking government.
+To expand the scale of your universe, “zoom” your lens out: Introduce newcomers from the nearby city, each with their own secret reasons to kill the protagonist.
+Grow your conspiracy until your shadowy, powerful elite reaches all the way up to greedy merchants, dodgy politicians, ruthless bankers, paid-off media, unscrupulous lawmen and eventually, the muthafuckin’ government.

-Up the ante with larger groups of agents of order and disorder arriving from nearby towns – in Damnation season 1, these were striking farmers wanting fair pay joining our own or KKK-influenced Black Legion in the employ of the elite.
-Then up it again with higher stakes, bigger guns and more and more unimaginable dastardly deeds like lynchings.
+Up the ante with larger groups of agents of order and disorder arriving from surrounding towns – in Damnation season 1, these were striking farmers wanting fair pay.
+They can join our own cause or fall in with the KKK-influenced Black Legion in the employ of the elite.
+Then up the ante again with higher stakes, bigger guns and more and more unimaginable dastardly deeds like lynchings.

 Every action must tighten a noose around our characters necks; leading them towards what I like to call “inescapable inevitability.”